mlucy/mnist_aec_pytorch/README.md

   parallel without re-doing work?

 ## Thoughts

+* https://arxiv.org/pdf/1608.04644.pdf discretizes pixel values to be in [0, 256) and then does lattice search if that isn't good enough.
+  This paper seems to just let us pass arbitrary floats.
+Try it both ways?

 * Because of the way volume in high dimensions works, our random starts are usually very close to the surface of the n-cube or n-ball